Dundalk Famine Graveyard. Image: Paul Gilgunn Photography

 Over the last 20 years they have restored the stone walls round the graveyard, and the grass surface that covers the graves.

 In so doing they have renewed interest in the people buried there and the circumstances under which they lived.

-They have also ensured that a memorial service is held annually, and hope that over the years access to the site can be improved with better surfaces and signage.
+They have also ensured that a memorial service is held annually, and said that hopefully over the years access to the site, which is difficult enough, can be improved with better surfaces and signage.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.

 Keep up with the latest news from Donegal with our daily newsletter featuring the most important stories of the day delivered to your inbox every evening at 5pm.